alicksc/alicksc/README.md

 # 👋 Hi, I'm Alexander Choi!

-🎓 **Computer Science student at the University of Nevada, Las Vegas (UNLV)** <br>
-💡 Passionate about building tools that solve real-world problems <br>
+I'm currently a Computer Science student at the University of Nevada, Las Vegas (UNLV) and learning full-stack development.
+I'm passionate about building tools that solve-real world problems, and hope to write code that can save lives!
-🖥️ Currently learning full-stack development <br>

 ---